 Christine joined TBC for CBT in April 2017.
 She is committed to ongoing professional education and development, and has recently completed the following trainings: Intensive Training in the DBT Prolonged Exposure Protocol for PTSD (Melanie Harned, PhD) in October 2018; Working with Emotion Dysregulation in Families (Alan E. Fruzzetti, PhD) in March 2019; DBT Skills online course (Marsha M. Linehan, PHD) in September – October 2019; and DBT Advanced Training (Nancy Gordon, LCSW) in October 2019.

-Alex is a Graduate Student in the Master of Social Work program at the University of South Florida.
-She received her undergraduate degree in Psychology and Criminology.
-She has experience as a Sexual Assault Victim Advocate at the Crisis Center of Tampa Bay where she provided crisis intervention, information and referrals, emotional support and responded to forensic medical exams 24/7 for survivors of sexual violence.
+Alex is a registered clinical social work intern therapist at TBC for CBT who started as an intern in January 2019.
+She received her Master’s in Social Work and undergraduate degree in Psychology and Criminology at The University of South Florida.
+Alex has experience as a Sexual Assault Victim Advocate at the Crisis Center of Tampa Bay where she provided crisis intervention, information and referrals, emotional support and responded to forensic medical exams 24/7 for survivors of sexual violence.
 She has additionally worked as an on-call advocate at USF in the Center for Victim Advocacy where she assisted with calls on the emergency line providing safety planning for people who have experienced any type of crime.
 In her free time, she volunteers in the community as a Guardian ad Litem Volunteer where she advocates for the wants, rights, and needs of children who have experienced abuse, neglect or abandonment.

-Alexandra has been interning at TBC for CBT since January 2019, under the supervision of Sarah Coker, LCSW.
-Some of her interests are eating food from different countries all over the world and helping animals.
+Some of Alex’s interests include eating food from different countries all over the world and helping animals.
 She is passionate about helping others, DBT, and continuing her work with people who have experienced trauma by becoming a Licensed Clinical Social Worker.

 Tracy Doering, Social Work Student